arviz-devs/arviz/GOVERNANCE.md

 * Each Council Member will vote either "Yes", "No", or "Neutral".
 * It is recommended that all Council Members expose their reasons when voting.
   "No" votes, however, _must_ list the reasons for disagreement.
-Any "No" vote with no reason listed will be considered a "neutral" vote.
+Any "No" vote with no reason listed will be considered a "Neutral" vote.
-* An absence of vote is considered as neutral.
+* An absence of vote is considered as "Neutral".
 * Voting will remain open for at least 3 days.
-* For the proposal to pass, at least 60% of the council must vote Yes, and no more than 20% can vote No.
+* For the proposal to pass, at least 60% of the council must vote "Yes", and no more than 20% can vote "No".

 For decisions about the project the Council will perform it directly on the proposal issue.